-Target Annual Adult
+Target Annual

-Health Board Interviews
+Health Board Adult Interviews

 Ayrshire and Arran 256

 Borders 125

 Dumfries and Galloway 125

 Fife 252

 Forth Valley 201

 Grampian 379

 Greater Glasgow and Clyde 836

 Highland 217

 Lanarkshire 383

 Lothian 578

 Orkney 125

 Shetland 125

 Tayside 279

 Western Isles 125

 Total 4,006

-While the required sample sizes were set at Health Board (HB) level, to allow for coordination with the sample selection of the SHS and SCJS, the sample design was implemented using local authorities (LA) as strata.
-This was done by allocating the target Health Board samples to local authorities proportionate to population.
+While the required sample sizes were set at Health Board level, to allow for coordination with the sample selection of the SHS and SCJS, the sample design was implemented using Local Authorities as strata.
+This was done by allocating the target Health Board samples to Local Authorities proportionate to population.

-There was a slight complication in the design due to local authority boundaries not being concurrent with Health Board boundaries.
-Where there was less than 2% of the local authority population outwith its main Health Board, it was assumed that the local authority was entirely located within the Health Board.
+There was a slight complication in the design due to Local Authority boundaries not being concurrent with Health Board boundaries prior to April 2014, which were used for sampling purposes.
+Where there were fewer than 2% of the Local Authority population outwith its main Health Board, it was assumed that the Local Authority was entirely located within the Health Board.
 This gave the following assumptions:

-- Dumfries and Galloway LA lies completely in Dumfries and Galloway HB - Perth and Kinross LA lies completely in Tayside HB - Scottish Borders LA lies completely in Borders HB - Falkirk LA lies completely in Forth Valley HB - East Renfrewshire LA lies completely in Greater Glasgow and Clyde HB - Glasgow City LA lies completely in the Greater Glasgow and Clyde HB - Stirling LA lies completely in Forth Valley HB - West Lothian LA lies completely Lothian HB
+- Dumfries and Galloway LA lies completely in Dumfries and Galloway HB - Perth and Kinross LA lies completely in Tayside HB - Scottish Borders LA lies completely in Borders HB - Falkirk LA lies completely in Forth Valley HB - East Renfrewshire LA lies completely in Greater Glasgow and Clyde HB - Glasgow City LA lies completely in Greater Glasgow and Clyde HB - Stirling LA lies completely in Forth Valley HB - West Lothian LA lies completely in Lothian HB.

-For North Lanarkshire and South Lanarkshire, 5.6% and 22.3% of the respective populations are located in Greater Glasgow and Clyde Health Board rather than Lanarkshire Health Board.
-Therefore, the sample stratification for the North Lanarkshire and South Lanarkshire local authority areas were each split into two with the west elements lying in Greater Glasgow and Clyde and the east elements lying in Lanarkshire.
+For North Lanarkshire and South Lanarkshire 5.6% and 22.3% of the respective populations were located in Greater Glasgow and Clyde Health Board rather than Lanarkshire Health Board.
+Therefore, the sample stratification for the North Lanarkshire and South Lanarkshire Local Authority areas were each split into two with the west elements lying in Greater Glasgow and Clyde and the east elements lying in Lanarkshire.